Prisma Cloud License Types

 - Prisma Cloud Enterprise Edition—License includes all features included in the Business edition and Compute edition licenses (including a standard success plan).
 The Enterprise edition—delivered as a SaaS model—combines API- and agent-based approaches to deliver comprehensive host, container, serverless, IaaS, PaaS, IAM, network, and storage security for cloud and on-premises environments.
 It protects you from the most sophisticated threats with advanced machine learning capabilities, network security monitoring, user entity behavior analysis (UEBA) for detecting location- and activity-based anomalies, and integration with host vulnerability management tools.You can optionally upgrade to a premium success plan that includes 24x7 access to customer success experts, custom workshops, implementation assistance, configuration and planning, online documentation, and best practices guides.

 Each of these editions has a different capacity unit and unit price in Prisma Cloud Credits.
-The number of credits required to secure your assets can vary across the different Prisma Cloud modules such as Visibility, Compliance & Governance, Compute Security, or Network Security.
+The number of credits required to secure your assets can vary across the different Prisma Cloud modules such as Visibility, Compliance & Governance, Compute Security, Data Security, or Network Security.
 Refer to the Prisma Cloud Licensing and Editions Guide for details.

 Licensing is sold in increments of 100 credits and you estimate the number of units you need to monitor and protect.
 Your usage data is based on the number of capacity units that you are consuming for each Prisma Cloud module every hour, and the